 Recalled/ Senior Judges do not need to reduce their travel miles by Commute Miles.
-Non-employees do not need to reduce their travel miles by Commute Miles.
+Non-employees on pre-approved travel on behalf of the Judiciary do not need to reduce their travel miles by Commute Miles.
 Everyone else must reduce travel miles by Commute Miles, even if public transportation is used to travel back and forth to work.